It is easy to grab a blanket when you get chilly, but for your plumbing... not so much!

 Some people live in their homes for years without knowing exactly where their water shut-off valves are located.
 It is important to know where it is in the event that your pipes start to leak or burst.
 Most main water shut-off valves can be found in the utility room, closet, or basement.

 If you flock to a home you own or rent in a warmer climate during the winter months, you may have been called a “snowbird” once or twice!
-Some snowbirds have a difficult time figuring out the best way to prepare their home for the winter months they will be gone during.
-In a lot of cases, these people will completely shut down their homes – but this could could be detrimental if even the smallest bit of water remains in the pipes.
+Some snowbirds have a difficult time figuring out the best way to winterize their home's pipes during the months they are away.
+In a lot of cases, these people will completely shut down their homes – but this could be detrimental if even the smallest bit of water remains in the pipes.
 Experts advise homeowners to drain their water systems, and put antifreeze in traps and toilets, and set the furnace at 48ºF.